BioSLAX: History

-Users with SSH access to the server also had access to many more command line based bio/life science applications.
+Users with SSH access to the server also had access to many more command-line interface based bio/life science applications.

-The entire project was done in collaboration with the 1st UNESCO-IUBMB-FAOBMB-APBioNet Bioinformatics Workshop in Vietnam, held 2031 August 2007, a satellite event of the 6th International Conference on Bioinformatics (InCoB) 2007 at HongKong, Hanoi and Nansha.
+The entire project was done in collaboration with the 1st UNESCO-IUBMB-FAOBMB-APBioNet Bioinformatics Workshop in Vietnam, held 20–31 August 2007, a satellite event of the 6th International Conference on Bioinformatics (InCoB) 2007 at HongKong, Hanoi, and Nansha.

 Some versions of BioSLAX deployed in international institutions under APBioNet were fitted with a small tool which allowed them to map their IPs to a dynamically created apbionet.org domain name, hence giving each machine a fully qualified domain name (FQDN) and presence on the Internet.

 Modularity

 Because Slax worked by overlaying "application modules" on top of the base Linux OS, it made the entire distribution modular.
 The additional functionality of deploying these modules even while the system was already running, made using Slax even more appealing.
-The inclusion of the GUI based "BioSLAX Module Manager", made this process of dynamically adding and removing modules even easier.
+The inclusion of the graphical user interface (GUI) based "BioSLAX Module Manager", streamlined this process of dynamically adding and removing modules.

-Users were able to test updates to software or new versions and "rollback" to previous versions if they want.
+Users were able to test updates to software or new versions and "rollback" to prior versions as needed.
 This was especially effective if SLAX/BioSLAX was installed to a writable medium such as a USB drive.

 Versions

-To date, there have been two versions of BioSLAX - BioSLAX 5.x based on Slax 5 and BioSLAX 7.x based on Slax 6.
-While BioSLAX 5.x followed the version numbers of Slax 5, BioSLAX 7 adopted a new version numbering which is one higher than the Slax version on which it is based.
+To date, there have been two versions of BioSLAX - version 5.x based on Slax 5 and version 7.x based on Slax 6.
+While 5.x followed the version numbers of Slax 5, version 7 adopted a new version numbering which is one higher than the Slax version on which it is based.
 Latest versions can be downloaded from the BioSLAX website.

 BioSLAX 5.x

-BioSLAX 5.x was largely based on the 5.1.8 version of Slax, running earlier versions of the 2.6 Linux kernel and KDE 3.4, with unionfs.
+BioSLAX 5.x was based mostly on Slax version 5.1.8, running earlier versions of Linux kernel 2.6 and KDE 3.4, with unionfs.

 BioSLAX 5.x editions

 Standard User Edition

-This edition runs the KDE X Window GUI and comes with all the tools and application suites, but does not include any compiler tools nor the Linux kernel source code and headers.
-This is mainly suited for users who only need to use the tools and applications suites.
-It has a very small size, making it easy to download and particularly convenient for regions where internet bandwidth is an issue.
+This edition runs the KDE X Window System GUI, and includes all tools and application suites, but no compiler tools nor the Linux kernel source code and headers.
+This is mainly suited for users who only need to use the tools and application suites.
+It is small, making it easy to download and useful in areas with limited internet bandwidth.

 Developer Edition

-This edition runs the KDE X Window GUI and comes with all the tools and application suites and also includes a full set of development and compiler tools and also including the Linux kernel source code and headers.
-This is edition is more for the power user, who, in addition to using the various tools and applications, might want to also compile new applications or create new application modules for BioSLAX.
+This edition runs the KDE X Window GUI and includes all tools and application suites, a full set of development and compiler tools, and the Linux kernel source code and headers.
+This edition is more for a power user, who needs various tools and applications, and must compile new applications or create new application modules for BioSLAX.